 It was kind of disconcerting to hear Alec Baldwin and David Letterman this week discussing their love of old films, with Dave adding they start getting good only from after 1934.
 Say whaaa?
-Dude, Acidemic readers know the best cinematic times are the eras Letterman doesn't like, the post-silent/pre-code era of 1929-1934, the time before the code crushed womankind and made her wear ridiculous aprons and act in a fakely wholesome way the bougeois woman's groups felt would be better for the 'masses.'
-Here's some proof -- 90, that is:
+Dude, Acidemic readers know the best cinematic times are the eras Letterman doesn't like, the post-silent/pre-code era of 1929-1934, before the code crushed womankind and made her wear ridiculous aprons and act wholesome, in ways bourgeois woman's groups felt would be better for the 'masses.'
+Here's some 90 proof good stuff, before they gummed the works:

 THE SECRET 6